Controlled Substance Public Disposal Location

 Alcohol

-Statistics have found that use has been decreasing in recent years, but alcohol is still the most used drug on college campuses.
-The Student Wellness Resource Center employs a risk reduction philosophy to everything, especially relating to alcohol consumption.
+Recent studies have found that binge drinking and overall use has decreased in recent years, but alcohol is still the most-used drug on college campuses.
+The Student Wellness Resource Center employs a harm reduction philosophy when educating about alcohol consumption by focusing on personal responsibility and guidance.

 Alcohol cannot be purchased or consumed by anyone under the age of 21 per Maine state law.